freenas/freenas-docs/userguide/tn_options.rst

-If a scrub or resilver is in progress when a reboot is requested, an additional warning will ask you to make sure that you wish to proceed.
+If a scrub or resilver is in progress when a reboot is requested, an additional warning asks if you wish to proceed.
 In this case, it is recommended to :guilabel:`Cancel` the reboot request and to periodically run :command:`zpool status` from `Shell`_ until it is verified that the scrub or resilver process is complete.
 Once complete, the reboot request can be re-issued.

-Click the :guilabel:`Cancel` button if you wish to cancel the reboot request.
+Click the :guilabel:`Cancel` button to cancel the reboot request.
 Otherwise, click the :guilabel:`Reboot` button to reboot the system.
-Rebooting the system will disconnect all clients, including the web administration GUI.
-The URL in your web browser will change to add */system/reboot/* to the end of the IP address.
-Wait a few minutes for the system to boot, then use the browser's Back button to return to the %brand% system's IP address.
-If all goes well, the GUI login screen is displayed.
-If the login screen does not appear, access the system using IPMI in order to determine what problem is preventing the system from resuming normal operation.
+Rebooting the system disconnects all clients, including the web administration GUI.
+The URL in the web browser changes, adding :literal:`/system/reboot/` to the end of the IP address.
+Wait a few minutes for the system to boot, then use the browser's Back button to return to the %brand% system's IP address and display the GUI login screen.
+If the login screen does not appear, access the system using IPMI to determine if a problem is preventing the system from resuming normal operation.

 .. index:: Shutdown